mkopinsky/conferences/phptek2019/security/password-based-authentication.md

 * Use correct cost factor
 * SRP ([Secure Remote Password protocol](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol)) is a way to authenticate with a server without ever sending password to the server
     * Seems a bit like Diffie-Hellman but for a password
-    * libsodium exists for javascript, so the same code can be used on server and client
+    * node-sodium and libsodium.js for browser, so the same code can be used on server and client